jmgilman/std-book/src/devshells/introduction.md

   can include custom commands or other binaries that are available in the environment.
-- Package management: package management is made significantly easier by allowing specifying packages in several different locations.
-For example, a custom command could be dependent on a package being available and `devshell` will handle the dependency for you automatically.
+- Package management: package management is made significantly easier by allowing packages to be specified in several different locations.
+For example, a custom command could be dependent on a package being available in the environment and `devshell` will handle the dependency for you automatically.

 The `std` framework provides native support for integrating `devshell` into our standardized project.
 All that's required is a little bit of configuration on